Phonics & Reading

 'Reading widely and often increases pupils’ vocabulary because they encounter words they would rarely hear or use in everyday speech.
 Reading also feeds pupils’ imagination and opens up a treasure-house of wonder and joy for curious young minds.'
 The National Curriculum on reading

-At Wharton CofE Primary School, we use a Mastery approach to reading through the Pathways to Read’ progressive scheme of work.
+At Wharton C of E Primary School, we use a Mastery approach to reading through the Pathways to Read progressive scheme of work.
 The units of work are delivered using high-quality texts and children in all year groups are given varied opportunities for reading.
 Skills are built up through repetition within the units, and our children apply these skills in the reading activities provided.

 From years 2 to 6, we teach weekly whole class shared and guided reading lessons with related activities and questioning, as well as individual reading opportunities.
-There is a clear teaching focus with the opportunity to master key reading skills in each session – retrieval, clarifying vocabulary, comprehension and inference.
+There is a clear teaching focus with the opportunity to master key reading skills in each session – prediction, retrieval, clarifying vocabulary, comprehension and inference.
 Follow-up tasks enable pupils to evidence the skills they have mastered.
 For pupils still needing support with phonics from years 2-6, we provide individual reading support that uses phonically decodable texts.

 Reading for Pleasure

-Reading for pleasure is an activity that has real emotional and social consequences.
+'Reading for pleasure is an activity that has real emotional and social consequences.
 There is a growing body of evidence which illustrates the importance of reading for pleasure for both educational purposes as well as personal development.
-The evidence strongly supports the argument that those who read more are better readers.
-Reference: DFE-57519-2012
+The evidence strongly supports the argument that those who read more are better readers.'
+The Department for Education on reading for pleasure

 Wharton library.jpg